|Learn how to establish criteria for participation and encourage youth to participate.|

 Greg Frost, coordinator of Health Careers Pathways in Lawrence, Kansas, says that one should plan activities that the youths will want to participate.
 It doesn't hurt to meet them and ask them what they want.
 If you provide something of their interest, they will talk to their friends and you'll have more youth wanting to participate in your program.

 Police force work to attract participants for mentoring program

 The police force in Ontario, Canada, developed a youth mentoring program to create a climate of tolerance and mutual respect between the police and youth.
 They wanted a cooperative atmosphere, and increase awareness of career opportunities in the police service.
 At the same time, they encourage youth and adults in various communities to develop an appreciation for policing.

 The program in itself was attractive to young people.
 Who wouldn't want to have a police officer as a mentor?
 During orientation, the kids were also given a sweatshirt with Police/Youth Mentoring Program written on them.
 All the protégés were given their mentors voice mail extension numbers, and a work schedule of the days and times when the mentors were working.
 This way, they felt closer to their mentors.

 Most of the activities between the mentor and the protégé were one-on-one, making the whole process more intimate and giving youths more attention.
-Mentors and the protégés took trips together, had a volleyball game between the protégés and the mentors, and a barbecue was held at Lake Ontario.
+Mentors and the protégés spent significant time together, had a volleyball game between the protégés and the mentors, and a barbecue was held at Lake Ontario.